moonpyk/authelia/docs/content/configuration/identity-providers/openid-connect/clients.md

 is defined.
 {{< /callout >}}

-The algorithm used to sign the ID Tokens in the token responses.
+The algorithm used to sign the ID Tokens in the token access request responses.

+To be considered valid:

+1. The chosen value must have a JSON Web Key configured in the [jwks] section with the same `alg` as the value and the use `sig`.

 See the response object section of the
-[integration guide](../../../integration/openid-connect/introduction.md#response-object) for more information including the algorithm column for supported values.
-This value can not be set to `none`.
+[integration guide](../../../integration/openid-connect/introduction.md#response-object) for more information.
+The supported values come from the algorithm column with a use of `sig`.
+This option does not support the value `none`.

-The algorithm chosen must have a key configured in the [jwks] section to be considered valid.

-See the response object section of the [integration guide](../../../integration/openid-connect/introduction.md#response-object) for more information including the algorithm column for supported values.

 ### id_token_signed_response_key_id